-5 The consortium
+6 The consortium

-The DayTiMe project will pursue a strongly iterative approach to the working plan, transparency of deliverables will be achieved through constant exchange of information and a collaborative working environment.
+The DayTiMe project pursued a strongly iterative approach to the working plan, transparency of deliverables are achieved through constant exchange of information and a collaborative working environment.

-The project includes 19 partners from four national consortia, which causes challenges regarding the collaboration environment.
-The DayTiMe partners are aware of this fact and have addressed this issue through several measures: A detailed work structure with an iterative approach and a high number of collaboration and transparency in between different work packages will facilitate planning.
-Collaboration within the project will be supported by an IT-based collaboration platform, which will be developed within WP1.
-The DayTiMe project will be managed through a matrix organisation: National consortia leaders will organise and manage their respective national partners, while work package leaders focus on the international work, which is conducted within the work packages.
-Some national consortia leaders have been chosen strategically also as working package leaders in order to exploit synergies and to lead effectively.
-A steering committee consisting of all national consortia leaders and all work package leaders will hold monthly web meetings in order to secure effective and efficient collaboration.
-Plenary meetings will be held biannual.
-National consortia and work package teams will meet on a monthly basis.
+The project includes 18 partners from four national consortia, which causes challenges regarding the collaboration environment.
+The DayTiMe partners are aware of this fact and have addressed this issue through several measures: A detailed work structure with an iterative approach and a high number of collaboration and transparency in between different work packages did facilitate our planning.
+Collaboration within the project was supported by an IT-based collaboration platform, which was developed within WP1.
+The DayTiMe project was also managed through a matrix organisation: National consortia leaders were appointed and managed their respective national partners, while work package leaders focusses on the international work, which was conducted within the work packages.
+Some national consortia leaders has been chosen because of their long life experiences and strategically also as working package leaders in order to exploit synergies and to lead effectively.
+A steering committee consisting of all national consortia leaders and all work package leaders held monthly web meetings in order to secure effective and efficient collaboration.
+Plenary meetings were held biannual.
+National consortia and work package teams did meet on a monthly basis.

-The DayTiMe partners are aware, that the collaboration environment must be detailed more in order to guarantee project success.
-A respective task (T1.3) has been included in work package 1 for this purpose.
-Philips will lead the project management and collaboration.
-The assigned project manager is experienced in leading large research projects successfully.
+The DayTiMe partners new, that the collaboration environment must be detailed more in order to guarantee project success.
+A respective task (T1.3) was included in work package 1 for this purpose.
+Philips leaded the project management and collaboration.
+The assigned project manager was and is experienced in leading large research projects successfully.

-6 The partners
+7 The partners

-6.1 Dutch consortium:
+7.1 Dutch consortium: